 I struggled with profound guilt and anxiety.
-I hated myself for not being able to protect my babies and keep them safe inside of me.
+I hated myself for not being able to protect my babies and keep them safe.
 The alarms, medical jargon, machines, and NICU scene were overwhelmingly frightening.
 My babies were so tiny, tangled up in wires and cords.
 I was afraid to touch them because I thought I would hurt them.
-I didn’t know how to be their Mommy.
+I didn’t know how to be their mommy.
 I fell apart when I left them at night.
 I was a mess.

-Thanks to the boys’ nurses and my family, I became a NICU Mommy.
+Thanks to the boys’ nurses and my family, I gained confidence and competence.
 I did everything possible to give Micah and Zachary the best chance at a healthy outcome.
 I expressed breast milk every two hours around the clock.
 I kangaroo’d them every day.
 I learned the NICU language.
 I stayed involved in their care.
 Micah and Zachary struggled, but overall, they were gaining weight and making steady progress.

-When the boys were six weeks old, Micah developed necrotizing enterocolitis (a condition that affects premature or sick babies that causes the death of intestinal tissue) and became critically ill.
-Necrotizing enterocolitis sent Micah into a downward spiral that resulted in end stage renal disease and intestinal resection, not to mention a host of other life-threatening complications.
+When the boys were six weeks old, Micah developed necrotizing enterocolitis and became critically ill.
+Necrotizing enterocolitis sent Micah into a downward spiral that resulted in end-stage renal disease and intestinal resection, not to mention a host of other life-threatening complications.
 Nearly six months after the onset of his illness, we accepted that Micah would need a kidney transplant.
 We finally brought Micah home, but he still needed to be back at the hospital six days a week for hemodialysis.
 Despite our efforts, Micah hovered around 9lbs for months.
 The bowel resection made it impossible for him to absorb the nutrients he needed to grow.